NMRTeamTBI/MultiNMRFit/README.md

 It is one of the routine tools that we use for NMR studies of metabolic systems at the [NMR](http://www.toulouse-biotechnology-institute.fr/en/research/physiology-and-engineering-of-microbial-metabolism/rmn.html) and [MetaSys](http://www.toulouse-biotechnology-institute.fr/en/research/physiology-and-engineering-of-microbial-metabolism/metasys.html) teams and at [MetaToul platform](http://www.metatoul.fr) of the [Toulouse Biotechnology Institute](http://www.toulouse-biotechnology-institute.fr/en/).

 The code is open-source, and available under a GPLv3 license.
-Additional information can be found in the following [publication](https://doi.org/xxx.xxx).
+Additional information will be available in an upcoming [publication](https://doi.org/xxx.xxx).

 Detailed documentation can be found online at Read the Docs ([https://multinmrfit.readthedocs.io/](https://multinmrfit.readthedocs.io/)).